OBIWOW/OBiWoW-2025/09-Tuesday/galaxy-project-at-uio-combining-the-web-interface-and-power-of-a-high-performance-computer-cluster-fox/README.md

           - Select `Workflows` on the top menu, choose a workflow and run it by clicking on the white arrow on blue background on the right
       - Export
           - Select `Workflows` on the top menu, choose a workflow and export it by clicking on the blue arrow in the right upper corner of the workflow box
+          - Before this you have to make the workflow accessible : Select `Workflows` on the top menu, choose a workflow and click on the `Share` icon in the line with workflow buttons.
-9. WORKFLOW
+10. WORKFLOW
       - Extract from steps 6 & 7
       - Go to the three horisontal lines on the top of History and select `Extract workflow` in the dropdown
       - Check `two-column-table.txt` from History Items (green fields) section
       - Check `Include "Convert" in workflow` and `Include "Line/Word/Character count" in workflow` from Tools section
       - Click on `Create Workflow` button on top
-10. DATA LIBRARIES
+11. DATA LIBRARIES
       - Create : go to `Data` > `Data Libraries`
       - Click on `+Libraries` and set Name/Description/Synopsis, then Save
       - Add Folders and Datasets into folders
       - Manage each folder or dataset by giving permissions over these entities to other users
-11. VISUALIZATION
+12. VISUALIZATION
       - Select `Visualize` from the top menu
       - Select Line chart (NVD3) and then `Convert on data X`
       - Select Pie Chart (NVD3) and then `Convert on data X`